mschellberg/quiz/README.md

 Used with HTML, CSS, Javascript

 ## Purpose
-To take a timed multiple choice quiz
+To take a timed multiple choice quiz that tracks high scores and stores them in local storage

 ## Website
 [Quiz](https://mschellberg.github.io/quiz/)